skieffer/gremlite/README.rst

 * ``count``

-  - 0 args: return the number of hits
+  - 0 args: return the total number of results produced by all the foregoing steps

 * ``drop``

-  - 0 args: fully drop the incoming object (property, edge, or vertex)
+  - 0 args: fully drop (delete) the incoming object (property, edge, or vertex) from the database

 * ``element_map``

-  - 0 args: find all properties
+  - 0 args: include all existing properties
-  - 1 or more strings: find only properties having these names
+  - 1 or more strings: include only properties having these names

 * ``emit``